Syllabus

 • By working in diverse teams on unstructured problems

-• By collecting ESG data from public sources to support a large project
+• By collecting financial and other data from public sources to support a large project

 • Students will be able to identify and compare opportunities for the use of data analytics innovative settings: